LogicStamp/logicstamp-context/docs/COMPARE_COMMAND.md

 ```

 **What happens:**
-1. Compares two specific context files
+1. Compares two specific context files (typically folder `context.json` files)
 2. Shows differences
 3. **Prompts to update old.json** with new.json (in terminal)
 4. **Exits with error** if drift detected (in CI)

-Use this when you want to compare specific snapshots or versions.
+Use this when you want to compare specific snapshots or versions of folder context files.

 ---